ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

 _If you do not follow these instructions carefully, the two VMs may have conflicts on the network since they'll have identical networking hardware and names, making this lab much more difficult or impossible to complete. **You have been warned!** --Russ_
 {{% /notice %}}

-Clearly label your original Ubuntu VM as **Client** and the new Ubuntu VM as **Server** in VMWare Workstation so you know which is which.
+Clearly label your original Ubuntu VM as **Client** and the new Ubuntu VM as **Server** in VMware Workstation so you know which is which.
 For this lab, we'll only be using the **Server** VM.

 {{% notice note %}}
-**VMWare Fusion (Mac) Users** - Before progressing any further, I recommend creating a new NAT virtual network configuration and moving all of your VMs to that network, instead of the default "Share with my Mac" (vmnet8) network.
+**VMware Fusion (Mac) Users** - Before progressing any further, I recommend creating a new NAT virtual network configuration and moving all of your VMs to that network, instead of the default "Share with my Mac" (vmnet8) network.
 In this lab, you'll need to disable DHCP on the network you are using, which is very difficult to do on the default networks.
-You can find relevant instructions in [Add a NAT Configuration](https://docs.vmware.com/en/VMware-Fusion/8.0/com.vmware.fusion.using.doc/GUID-7D8E5A7D-FF0C-4975-A794-FF5A9AE83234.html) and [Connect and Set Up the Network Adapter](https://docs.vmware.com/en/VMware-Fusion/8.0/com.vmware.fusion.using.doc/GUID-84AC2D7D-4A44-4AB6-BAF8-F12C55E71A2F.html) in the VMWare Fusion 8 Documentation.
+You can find relevant instructions in [Add a NAT Configuration](https://docs.vmware.com/en/VMware-Fusion/8.0/com.vmware.fusion.using.doc/GUID-7D8E5A7D-FF0C-4975-A794-FF5A9AE83234.html) and [Connect and Set Up the Network Adapter](https://docs.vmware.com/en/VMware-Fusion/8.0/com.vmware.fusion.using.doc/GUID-84AC2D7D-4A44-4AB6-BAF8-F12C55E71A2F.html) in the VMware Fusion 8 Documentation.
 {{% /notice %}}

 ---